Salvinia minima: Biological control

 Since the discovery of the weevils, research has been conducted on the effects of weevils in different ecosystems of S. minima.
 In 2005-2006, a research group from Louisiana State University (LSU) introduced salvinia weevils into Gramercy, LA, where S. minima is present.
 The salvinia weevils were collected from Florida and kept in greenhouses on the LSU campus in Baton Rouge.
 In the study, the effects of the weevils on S. minima were compared to the effects of the salvinia stem-borer moth, Samea multiplicalis.
 The stem-borer moth is a species native to the southern United States and is known to feed on other salvinia species in the same genus.
 Both the moth and the weevil feed on salvinia plants and control its spread.
 The study had four treatments: the weevil alone, the moth larvae alone, the weevil and moth larvae combined, and a control group.
 Each group was placed in a 1-m2 poyvinylchloride (PVC) pipe frame that was placed over a section of S. minima in a waterway in Gramercy.
 There were four replicates of each treatment.
 Each month during the research, S. minima plant mass was collected from each treatment square and then measured to find the dry weight of the plant.
 Data were compiled into bar charts to compare the effects of the four treatments over time.
 The results of this study found that the three treatments all had a significant effect in decreasing the amount of S. minima in an area when compared to the control group, though none of the three experimental treatments were statistically better than the other two.
 From June to October 2006, the average biomass of S. minima in the treatment groups was 100-375 grams, whereas the average biomass of S. minima in the control frames was 450-600 grams.
 The salvinia stem-borer moth is native to the United States and presents no threat to the environment.
 There are also no known negative impacts of introducing the non-indigenous salvinia weevils to the environment, as they feed exclusively on S. minima and S. molesta.
 Further research from the group documented establishment of weevil populations of Salvinia minima in southern Louisiana.
 Research continues to try to identify cold tolerant populations that may be more suited to the region.

-The lack of detrimental effects makes biological control methods the most promising in the long-term management of S. minima.
-Research studies and control efforts are ongoing.